Tori Hansen: Orlando Pride

 On January 12, 2023, Hansen was selected in the third round (25th overall) of the 2023 NWSL Draft by Orlando Pride.
 The pick was one of those acquired in the trade of Ashlyn Harris and Ali Krieger.
 She was signed to a one-year contract with an additional option year on March 29, 2023.
 Hansen made her professional debut on April 19, playing the full 90 minutes of a 1–1 draw with North Carolina Courage in the 2023 NWSL Challenge Cup.
 She scored her first goal on her second appearance, in a 4–2 defeat to Washington Spirit in the same competition on May 10.

 Melbourne Victory

 On September 12, 2023, Orlando announced Hansen had signed a one-year contract extension.
 Having only made two appearances for Orlando, Hansen joined Australian A-League team Melbourne Victory on loan for the 2023–24 season.
 She made 20 appearances for Melbourne Victory, scoring two goals as the team finished in 4th-place, qualifying for the postseason before being eliminated in the first round by Central Coast Mariners on penalties.
 Following the conclusion of her loan spell with Melbourne Victory in April 2024, Hansen was waived by Orlando Pride.

 Brooklyn

 In July 2024, Hansen joined Brooklyn FC ahead of their inaugural USL Super League season.
 She made 7 appearances before departing the club after one year of service.

 Sparta Prague

 On 9 August 2025, Hansen signed a contract with Czech Women's First League club Sparta Prague.
+Hansen made her league debut on August 16, playing the full 90 minutes of a 3–1 away win against Viktoria Plzeň.
+She scored her first goal on her fourth appearance, in a 7–0 away win against Lokomotiva Brno H. H. in the same competition on September 20.
+On 27 April 2026, Hansen signed a new contract with Sparta Prague.
+In her first season with the team, she helped Sparta win their first league title in five years.
+Sparta also won their eleventh Czech Women's Cup, beating Slavia Prague 0–0 (4–3 pen) in the final.